St. Barthelemy Island, Caribbean

 Le Select Café: For lunch of dinner.
 No reservations needed if there is space available. www.facebook.com/pages/Le-Select-Bar-St-Barths

-What to See and Do in St. Barths Island, Caribbean
+What to See and Do on Yacht Charter on St. Barths Island, Caribbean

 Shopping: St. Barths is a Duty Free Island, which makes shopping a better value.
 The chic shops tend to be in Gustavia, along with jewelry shops, while there are also shopping malls in St. Jean.